-- Total backlog as of June 30, 2014 was approximately \$2.7 billion, of which approximately \$2.5 billion is associated with our Well Intervention and Robotics businesses - Utilization expected to remain strong for the well intervention fleet - Q4000 has full backlog through 2015; current clients have first right of refusal to extend commitments into 2017 - Helix 534 has full backlog through 2015, with visibility into 2017 - Q5000 backlog currently a minimum of 270 days annually in first 5 years of operations - Siem Helix 1 & 2 chartered vessels, in construction, under contract in Brazil for an initial period of four years, commencing mid 2016 - Seawell, Well Enhancer and Skandi Constructor have high levels of backlog in 2014 with contracts extending into 2015 - Seawell re-fit dry dock expected to commence in December 2014 with return to service at the end of Q1 2015 - Skandi Constructor scheduled for ~30 day dry dock in Q4 of 2014
+- Total backlog as of September 30, 2014 was approximately \$2.4 billion, of which approximately \$2.3 billion is associated with our Well Intervention and Robotics businesses - Utilization expected to remain strong for the well intervention fleet - Q4000 has full backlog through 2015; current clients have first right of refusal to extend commitments into 2017 - Helix 534 is expecting strong utilization in Q4 of 2014, with visibility into 2017 - Q5000 backlog currently a minimum of 270 days annually in first 5 years of operations - Siem Helix 1 & 2 chartered vessels under contract in Brazil for an initial period of four years, commencing mid-2016 - Seawell re-fit dry dock expected to commence in December 2014 with return to service in early Q2 of 2015 - Skandi Constructor scheduled for ~30 day dry dock in November 2014. - Well Enhancer committed to the North Sea until December, when it will transit to Spain for diving operations with potential intervention work.
+The vessel is expected to return to the North Sea in February 2015, where it has full backlog through November 2015.